 Our Supported Work Program is a partnership between RMRS and Community Living British Columbia.
-This unique program incorporates a supported work environment to teach job skills training and provide employment to people with developmental disabilities and is specifically designed for them to experience success in a work setting.
+This unique program incorporates a supported work environment to teach job skills training and provide employment to people with diverse abilities and is specifically designed for them to experience success in a work setting.

 The Supported Work program employs approximately 30 adults with diverse abilities in full and part-time jobs in a supported setting at the Maple Ridge Recycling Depot.
 The crew is a vital part of the processing team, learning job skills and demonstrating the value of inclusion to co-workers and the community.